shiveshnavin/self-hosted-object-storage/README.md

  http://jwtbuilder.jamiekurtz.com/

  make sure to specify a field `path` in the payload with the prefix of the path (relative to `./storage` dir)

+ For DIR index viewing with nginx make sure the url ends with `/`